iAvoe/WiFi6-HotSpot-FTP-File-Transfer-Scripts/README.md

 - Xiaomi 12 WiFi specs: ![check-WiFi-Specs-at-manufacturer-2.png](check-WiFi-Specs-at-manufacturer-3.png)

 Other phones supporting WiFi 6 can be found at:
-- Techrankup - List of smartphones with WiFi 6 support: <insert link URL>
+- Techrankup - List of smartphones with WiFi 6 support: <https://www.techrankup.com/zh-Hans/smartphones-with-wifi-6/>
-- Huawei devices supporting WiFi 6/WiFi 6+: <insert link URL>
+- Huawei devices supporting WiFi 6/WiFi 6+: <https://consumer.huawei.com/cn/support/content/zh-cn00918680/>

 Newer Intel platforms have exclusive access to WiFi 7 netcards like [BE200NGW](https://www.intel.com/content/www/us/en/products/sku/230078/intel-wifi-7-be200/specifications.html) and [Killer BE1750x](https://www.intel.com/content/www/us/en/products/sku/230084/intel-killer-wifi-7-be1750-xw/specifications.html).
 - That means, you MUST use intel processors in order to use them.